Are your book sales limping along? Are they on the light side? Would you like to increase them?

-With all the electronic gizmos we have today for communicating, phone contact necessary—be it good news or bad news?
+With all the electronic gizmos we have today for communicating, is old-fashioned phone contact necessary—be it good news or bad news?
 You bet.
 Outside of actual one-on-one contact or live video, phone interfacing is crucial.
 Hearing voice tones adds a significant dimension to any words that flow.

 Begin with the end in mind.

 Sounds good—what does it mean?
 That means being clear on the specific goals you want to achieve and then determine the specific activities necessary to attain those goals.
 If it’s selling more books–yes!–then start there.